MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/dev-ref/xpp-attribute-classes.md

 This topic describes the use of attributes in X++.

 An attribute is a non-abstract class that extends (inherits from) the **SysAttribute** class.
 Attributes represent or store metadata about types and methods.
-An attribute can be attached to a class, an interface, or a method of a class, interface, or table.
+An attribute can be attached to a class, a class field, a class method, an interface, or a table.

 Attributes are applied to the handlers of delegates and methods, to map the handlers to those targets.